rufousJr/warpwoofwimble/content/pages/Divers/timeasasymptom.md

 !!! lyrics ""
 	> (Areion, Rharian, go free and graze.
 Amen.)

-Th names Areion and Rharian are taken from Gree<i>k myth</i>ology.
+Th names Areion and Rharian are taken from Greek mythology.
 The Rharian fields are associated with the gift of agriculture, given to humanity by the goddess Demeter, whose horse-son is named Areion.
 User ~Jordan on the Milky Moon forums gave an excellent [explanation and analysis](http://www.fromamouth.com/milkymoon/viewtopic.php?f=23&t=1424) of this part.